maiziezhoulab/Aquila_stLFR2/README.md

 ## source folder:
-After running "./install.sh", a folder "source" would be download, it includes human GRCh38 reference fasta file, or you could also just download it by yourself from the corresponding official websites.
+After running "./install.sh", two folders "Uniqness_map_hg19" and "Uniqness_map_hg38" would be downloaded, they include the uniqness map information for the human hG19/GRCh38 reference fasta file.

 ## Running The Code:
 Put the "Aquila_stLFR2/bin" in the ".bashrc" file, and source the ".bashrc" file <br />